Golf - Boys' Varsity

 The golf team has taken trips outside New England in both preparation for its spring season and as post-season excursions.
 In June 2004, the team traveled to Ireland for a week of golf at the Waterville Golf Links, and, in March 2006, traveled to Alabama for a week on the Robert Trent Jones Golf Trail.
 In March 2011, the team prepared for the season at the Orange County National Golf Center in Florida, and in June 2012 the team traveled to the Home of Golf, St. Andrew's, Scotland.
 Most recently, the team prepared for the 2014 season on Kiawah Island, South Carolina, and in March 2016, the team traveled to south Florida to play at Seminole Golf Club and other area courses.

-About Coach Kenerson
+About Head Coach Jack Kenerson

 After graduating from Colgate University in 1986, Jack returned to Taft as a Carpenter Teaching Fellow, living on CPT3, teaching history, coaching, and working in admissions.
-Now the holder of the Robert Congdon Chair, Jack combines teaching AP European History with being senior class dean and coaching the varsity golf team (four-time Founders League champs).
+Now the holder of the Robert Congdon Chair, Jack combines teaching AP European History with being senior class dean and coaching the varsity golf team (six-time Founders League champs).
 He has served as assistant varsity football coach, assistant varsity hockey coach, corridor head of HDT2, chair of the history department, admission officer, and he is a longtime member of the Disciplinary Committee.
 While a student at Taft, Jack was the winner of Reardon Prize for excellence in history, winner of the Cross Football Award, and captain of the varsity golf team.
 He lives on campus with his wife, Jennifer, and their three children, Peter (Taft Class of 2019), Nicholas (Taft Class of 2021), and Alexander.